 - Information Management

 Further specialization like post-graduation or certification in any of these subjects or similar fields is an added advantage.
-In practicality, gaining an understanding of analytics of business and data and procuring knowledge of SQL and Microsoft Office can be of great help for a business analyst aspirant.
+Gaining an understanding of business data, combined with the knowledge of Microsoft Office can be of great help for a business analyst aspirant.

 As a beginner, you can apply for an Internship and entry-level jobs in the fields of business administration, accounting, and finance that will help you gain experience and eligibility for a senior-level position.

-We have come across some lack of clarity when it comes to the difference between these three job profiles.
+We have come across some lack of clarity about the difference between these three job profiles.

 There are notable differences between these profiles concerning their area of expertise.
 We will break it down for you in the following tables:

 |Fulfill requirements from a business process perspective||Works as a support system to enable processes|